-This course is designed as a first-semester, freshman experience to assist students with the successful transition from high school to college.
-Students will be introduced to academic skills associated with a liberal arts education, including but not limited to the art of thinking, reading, and writing; listening; note taking; test taking; time management; and career exploration.
+This course is designed as a first-semester, freshman year experience course to assist students with the successful transition from high school to college.
+Students will be introduced to academic skills associated with a liberal arts education.
+This interactive and engaging course will include; but will not be limited to topics such as: test taking strategies, listening and critical thinking skills, reading and writing for college, time management, and effective note taking.
+The course will further introduce career exploration and a teaching segment on "how to manage student debt and repaying student loans".
 Additionally, students will explore the history of Brewton-Parker College, the distinctive of a Christian college experience, and campus life opportunities and services.